posit-dev/chatlas/README.md

 The chat console is useful for quickly exploring the capabilities of the model, especially when you've customized the chat object with tool integrations (covered later).

 The chat app is similar to the chat console, but it runs in your browser.
-It's useful if you need more interactive capabilities like easy copy-paste.
+It's useful if you need more interactive capabilities like easy copy-paste:

 ```python
 chat.app()